samsarge/image_editor/README.md

 I used RSpec because I prefer the syntax and some it's helpful methods (#let, #change).

 frozen_string_literal comments added for older ruby versions.

-Contact me if you have any questions.

-Cheers.